lqc/thinkcspy/source/fruitful_functions.rst

 When you start out, you might add only a line or two of code at a time.
 As you gain more experience, you might find yourself writing and debugging bigger conceptual chunks.
-Either way, stepping through your code one line at a time and veryifying that each step matches your expectations can save you a lot of debugging time.
-As you improve your programming skills you should find yourself managing bigger and bigger chunks: this is very similar to the way we learnt to read letters, syllables, words, phrases, sentences, paragraphs, etc., or the way we learn to chunk music --- from indvidual notes to chords, bars, phrases, and so on.
+Either way, stepping through your code one line at a time and verifying that each step matches your expectations can save you a lot of debugging time.
+As you improve your programming skills you should find yourself managing bigger and bigger chunks: this is very similar to the way we learnt to read letters, syllables, words, phrases, sentences, paragraphs, etc., or the way we learn to chunk music --- from individual notes to chords, bars, phrases, and so on.

 The key aspects of the process are: